LCTT/TranslateProject/sources/news/20211228 7 Linux Distros to Look Forward to in 2022.md

 7 Linux Distros to Look Forward to in 2022
 ======

+> Moving forward to 2022, it’s time to expect some exciting distro releases!
+Here are some of our picks that we think you should keep an eye on.

 It is time to bid farewell to 2021.

 You might want to go through some of the [biggest Linux stories of 2021][1] if you missed them.